Share On

 Below we’ll discuss some of the measures that can help mitigate introduction of the virus to your residents during times when there is high risk of HPAI.
 However, different regions will have different rules, regulations, and guidelines.
 You must be aware of these and make sure you are following any requirements they have put in place (including necessary recordkeeping).
 Your veterinarian or regional governing body will be the best source of this information.

 During times of high risk, the degree of risk in different areas will vary, and the risk to your area can change quickly, so be sure to work with your veterinarian or regional officials to determine the degree of risk in your area and to determine what protective measures are most appropriate.
-We recommend that all farmed bird caregivers have plans in place to protect residents should HPAI become a concern in their region.
-Hopefully, you never have to implement these plans, but having them in place will allow you to respond more quickly should the risk in your area change.
+We recommend that all farmed bird caregivers have plans in place to protect residents so that they can implement appropriate protective measures quickly if and when the degree of risk changes in their area.

 Prevent Contact With Wild Birds (Both Direct and Indirect)